RandolphKahle/doit-notes/aws-vpc-endpoint.md

 A VPC endpoint is a horizontally scaled, redundant, and highly available IP communication port.
 They may be associated with various services such as [[aws-vpc-private-link]].

+There are two types of VPC endpoints:
+* Interface Endpoints
+* Gateway Endpoints

 ## Interface Endoint